NathanKr/unit-testing-of-a-real-world-ts-system/exercises/13/starter/README.md

 <ol>
 <li>Configure vitest to work only on test directory</li>
 <li>Configure jest to work on test-jest</li>
-<li>Copy the test files  from test directory to test-jest and tweak the files on test-jest to work with jest</li>
+<li>Copy the test files from the test directory to test-jest and tweak the files on test-jest to work with jest</li>
 </ol>